martinResearch/PySparseLP/readme.md

 * document the active-set *hack* for the chambole pock method.

-* create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve yt providing the problem solution to the solvr to compute error curves.
+* create a cython binding for LPsparse [1] using scipy.sparse matrices for the interface and adding the possibility to compute the convergence curve by providing the problem known solution to the solver.

-* implemente method [4]
+* implement method [4]

 ## References